Eleanore & the Timekeeper

 Director Danièle Wilmouth is on hand to introduce her film and participates in a Q&A session following the screening.

 About the Artist

 Danièle Wilmouth is a North American artist, who creates hybrids of experimental, fiction, and documentary cinema.
-She studied filmmaking and fine art at The School of the Art Institute of Chicago, Carnegie Mellon University (Pittsburgh), and Tyler School of Art (Rome, Italy).
-In 1990 she began a six-year residency in Osaka, Japan, where she studied Butoh dance, and co-founded Hairless Films, a multi-national independent filmmaking collective.
-Her films have won awards and screened widely in festivals, galleries and on television around the world—including at the Kunst Museum, Bonn, Germany; the National Gallery of Armenia; Television Canal+(a), Argentina; Kino Arsenal, Berlin, Germany; Tampere Short Film Festival, Finland; Impakt Festival, Holland; Anthology Film Archives, New York; and the Ann Arbor Film Festival, Michigan.
+She studied filmmaking and fine art at the School of the Art Institute of Chicago, Carnegie Mellon University (Pittsburgh), and Tyler School of Art (Rome, Italy).
+In 1990 she began a six-year residency in Osaka, Japan, where she studied Butoh dance, and cofounded Hairless Films, a multi-national independent filmmaking collective.
+Her films have won awards and are screened widely in festivals, galleries, and on television around the world—including at the Kunst Museum, Bonn, Germany; the National Gallery of Armenia; Television Canal+(a), Argentina; Kino Arsenal, Berlin, Germany; Tampere Short Film Festival, Finland; Impakt Festival, Holland; Anthology Film Archives, New York; and the Ann Arbor Film Festival, Michigan.
 In 2012, a retrospective of her work was featured at EXiS Experimental Film & Video Festival in Seoul, South Korea.
-She teaches filmmaking and performance at The School of the Art Institute of Chicago and Columbia College Chicago.
+She teaches filmmaking and performance at the School of the Art Institute of Chicago and Columbia College Chicago.